UltimaOmega474/BigComBoy/README.md

 ## Building

 You will need a C++ compiler that supports C++20 or later.
-The following insturctions are to install the dependencies for SunBoy's frontend.
+The following instructions are to install the dependencies for SunBoy's frontend.
 The emulator core does not have any dependencies.

 - SunBoy uses [Native File Dialog Extended](https://github.com/btzy/nativefiledialog-extended) as a submodule, please make sure to clone with the submodule included.